Georg Ehrnrooth

-Georg Johan Casimir Ehrnrooth (born 16 January 1966) is a Finnish investor, the major owner with his brothers of Finnish HEX exchange stock companies EQ Bank, YIT and Pöyry.
+Georg Johan Casimir Ehrnrooth (born 16 January 1966) is a Finnish investor.
+He is the major owner with his brothers of Finnish HEX exchange stock companies EQ Bank, YIT and Pöyry.

 Family

 Father Casimir Ehrnrooth (1931–2015) held possessions in banking.
-Georg’s siblings are Henrik (1954), Johanna, painter (1958–2020), and Carl-Gustaf (1969).
+Georg's siblings are Henrik (born 1954), Johanna, painter (1958–2020), and Carl-Gustaf (born 1969).

 Business

 Georg Ehrnrooth owns, with his brothers, investment companies Structor S.A, Corbis S.A.
 Fennogens Investments S.A. in Luxembourg.
 These companies are the major owners of EQ Bank, the construction company YIT and the construction and forest industry consulting company Pöyry.